 This course covers scientific procedure, the structure and function of cells and tissues, the basic systems in plants, animals and man, heredity, evolution, and ecology.
-This course includes lecture, laboratory, homework activities, and other hands-on-activities.
+The material is presented in lecture form and requires note taking.
+Laboratory and hands-on activities are an integral part of this course.